zeitgeistpm/migration-guide/README.md

 ```
 [(Decode)](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fzeitgeist-rpc.dwellir.com#/extrinsics/decode/0x000504800d715f2646c8f85767b5d2764bb2782604a74d81251e398fd8a0a4d55023bb3f102c080000)
 - Change the first two bytes of the calldata to represent the pallet index of `system` and the call index of `set_storage` inside your runtime.
 - Change the second tuple value to the scale-encoded `parachain_id` of your shell parachain.
-It can be retrieve by querying the raw key `0x0d715f2646c8f85767b5d2764bb2782604a74d81251e398fd8a0a4d55023bb3f` on the shell parachain (assuming the correct `parachain_id` is already set there).
+It can be retrieved by querying the raw key `0x0d715f2646c8f85767b5d2764bb2782604a74d81251e398fd8a0a4d55023bb3f` on the shell parachain (assuming the correct `parachain_id` is already set there).

 Reset `MqcHeads`:
 ```